 Sonor is a German-based company that deals in the manufacture of musical instruments.
 The company was established in 1875 and had been growing stronger ever since.
 It is among the oldest and most experienced percussion companies across the globe.

-The company does not only manufacture drums but other different percussion instruments a well.
+The company does not only manufacture drums but other different percussion instruments as well.
 Some of their products include frame drums, bongo drums, tambourines, maracas, and mallets, among many others.

 In the 1980s, Sonor used the tagline “The Rolls of drums,” which became of the main identifying features.
 Their drums were very thick (13 mm), with heavy shells made from beech wood.

-Later, Sonor invented the contemporary screw thread drum-construction and the metal snare drum, which became very popular in the early 20th century.
-This idea was adopted by many other experts who took it to a global market.
+Later, Sonor invented the contemporary screw thread drum construction and the metal snare drum, which became very popular in the early 20th century.
+This idea was adopted by many other experts who took it to the global market.